-- 1.6 The School will take advice from the Hertfordshire Children's Services Department (HCSD), on the investigation of allegations of child-on-child abuse and will take all appropriate action to ensure the safety and welfare of all pupils involved including the pupil or pupils accused of abuse, all of whom are treated as being 'at risk'.
-The School will respond on a case-by-case basis and all pupils will be supported. - 1.7 Subject to the advice of the Hertfordshire Children's Services Department and/or the police, parents will be informed as soon as possible.
+The School will take advice from the appropriate local authority depending on their home address, on the investigation of allegations of child-on-child abuse and will take all appropriate action to ensure the safety and welfare of all pupils involved including the pupil or pupils accused of abuse, all of whom are treated as being 'at risk'.
+The School will respond on a case-by-case basis and all pupils will be supported.

+Subject to the advice of the Local Authority Department and/or the police, parents will be informed as soon as possible.